 - ‘Nature against the Human Species: Science in the Apocalyptic Novels’ by James Ballard and Olaf Stapledon, Boyarkina Iren (Rome University)

 - ‘Solid-State Fiction: Reflections on the Science of Crystals in the Work of J.G.
 Ballard’, Moritz Ingwersen (Trent University, Ontario)

-Special Session 1, 4.30-5.30pm: The Thousand Dreams of Stellavista Royal College of Art, Theatre Group (paper and performance)
+Special Session 1, 4.30-5.30pm: How is emotion aestheticized through technology? in The Thousand Dreams of Stellavista, by the RCA Theatre Group, Royal College of Art.